EloyEspinosa/Weather.NET/docs/examples/forecast.md

 ## FutureWeather Example
-This code example shows how to use the library to get the current weather of a location.
+This code example shows how to use the library to get the future weather of a location.

 ```c#
 using System;